 ARRIVING AND TRAVELING AROUND PERU

 For a large majority of foreign tourists, Lima’s Jorge Chávez Airport is the main entry point.
-Lima airport is also the hub for most domestic flight connections.
+It is also the hub for most domestic flight connections.
 This does not mean that there are no direct flights, but it is cheaper to have at least one stopover.
 In terms of transportation methods for traveling around the country, the bus is a very popular option.
 Especially if you plan to travel long distances.

-OTHER INTERESTING FACTS ABOUT PERÚ
+OTHER INTERESTING FACTS ABOUT PERU

 Some of the things that you might know about Peru and some interesting facts to learn are the following.

-- Spanish is spoken by over 80% of the population.
-Despite this, there are two other official languages.
-Quechua and Aymara, mostly spoken in the south of the country.
-Once you head into the jungle regions of Peru, you will find another 13 languages spoken.
+- Although Spanish is spoken by over 80% of the population there are two other official languages, Quechua and Aymara, mostly spoken in the south of the country.
+Once you head into the jungle regions of Peru there are another 13 languages spoken.

 - Without a doubt, Machu Picchu is the most popular tourist destination in Peru.
-In the Quechua language, which is one of the ancient languages of Peru, Machu Picchu means Old Peak or Old Mountain.
-And Huayna Picchu that is the peak in front of Machu Picchu means Young Mountain or Peak.
+In the Quechua language, which is one of the ancient languages of Peru, Machu Picchu means Old Peak or Old Mountain, Huayna Picchu that is the peak in front of Machu Picchu means Young Mountain or Peak.

 - The Incas arrived at Machu Picchu by a great network of roads and pathways.
 Today you can use some of these during your Machu Picchu tours to visit other tourist sites in Peru.

 - Thought to be the first white man to see Machu Picchu, Hiram Bingham discovered the site in 1911, the Yale professor was looking for another famous site, when a local boy leads him to the site.
 Some believe that he was not the first but a German businessman who discovered Machu Picchu in 1874, it is thought that the German took many artifacts from the site, but this has never been proven.